 Integrated Approach to Community Development: The philosophy of the Foundation is to focus on strengthening communities, setting them on a path of sustainable development.
 We remain engaged with them until no longer needed.
 The goal is to achieve a higher standard of living for people currently experiencing extreme poverty.
 We believe that it is necessary to tackle a wide spectrum of problems simultaneously.
 Consequently, we engage communities in projects involving health, education and family income enhancement.

 The Smoke-Free Kitchens Program.
 Traditional cooking is done over open fires inside small kitchens with almost no ventilation.
-We have installed hundreds of stoves with chimneys to reduce the smoke contamination in the kitchens.
+Foundation partners have installed hundreds of stoves with chimneys to reduce the smoke contamination in the kitchens.
 Inhaling the smoke from traditional stoves causes damage to lungs, eyes and especially to the developing brains of infants and small children.

 The University Scholarship Program.
 Each year the Foundation offers scholarships to fifty young men and women from the communities in our network.
 In most cases, these scholars are the first ones in their families to attain a higher education.
-Many of our graduates are now practicing professionals with careers in medicine, primary education, engineering and other specialties.
+Many of the program graduates are now practicing professionals with careers in medicine, primary education, engineering and other specialties.

 The Agricultural Development Program.
-Dairy farming is the primary economic activity in the communities in our network.
-With an innovative program of rotating funds provided by the Foundation, these farmers have implemented more than 2,500 improvements to their infrastructure in the form of cattle sheds, feeding troughs, milking and platforms and the acquisition of better forage seeds and agricultural equipment.
+Dairy farming is the primary economic activity in these communities.
+With an innovative program of rotating funds facilitated by the Foundation, these farmers have implemented more than 2,500 improvements to their infrastructure in the form of cattle sheds, feeding troughs, milking and platforms and the acquisition of better forage seeds and agricultural equipment.
 These projects have resulted in a doubling or tripling of family incomes.
-With more resources, we will be able to extend this program to additional communities in the region.
+With more resources, this program will be extended to additional communities in the region.